google/copybara/docs/reference.md

 <nobr>`--config-root`</nobr> | *string* | Configuration root path to be used for resolving absolute config labels like '//foo/bar'
 <nobr>`--console-file-path`</nobr> | *string* | If set, write the console output also to the given file path.
 <nobr>`--disable-reversible-check`</nobr> | *boolean* | If set, all workflows will be executed without reversible_check, overriding the  workflow config and the normal behavior for CHANGE_REQUEST mode.
+<nobr>`--dry-run`</nobr> | *boolean* | Run the migration in dry-run mode.
+Some destination implementations might have some side effects (like creating a code review), but never submit to a main branch.
 <nobr>`--force`</nobr> | *boolean* | Force the migration even if Copybara cannot find in the destination a change that is an ancestor of the one(s) being migrated.
 This should be used with care, as it could lose changes when migrating a previous/conflicting change.
 <nobr>`--noansi`</nobr> | *boolean* | Don't use ANSI output for messages
 <nobr>`--nocleanup`</nobr> | *boolean* | Cleanup the output directories.
 This includes the workdir, scratch clones of Git repos, etc. By default is set to false and directories will be cleaned prior to the execution.
 If set to true, the previous run output will not be cleaned up.
 Keep in mind that running in this mode will lead to an ever increasing disk usage.